This post was originally written about seven years ago, and now with another kid about to start kindergarten this fall. I thought I’d update it!

 Academics

 This is probably the #1 stress for parents.
-Don’t stress if your child can’t write her name, doesn’t know how to spell any words yet, can’t count to 50.
+Don’t stress if your child can’t write her name well, doesn’t know how to spell any words yet, can’t count to 50.
 A lot of kids can’t at the beginning, that’s what kindergarten is for, and the teacher will let you know if they need any extra help in a subject.

 Social Skills